Paul Wolfowitz: Arms Control and Disarmament Agency

 The team's 1976 report, which was leaked to the press, stated that "all the evidence points to an undeviating Soviet commitment to what is euphemistically called the 'worldwide triumph of socialism,' but in fact connotes global Soviet hegemony", highlighting a number of key areas where they believed the government's intelligence analysts had failed.
 According to Jack Davis, Wolfowitz observed later:

 The B-Team demonstrated that it was possible to construct a sharply different view of Soviet motivation from the consensus view of the [intelligence] analysts and one that provided a much closer fit to the Soviets' observed behavior (and also provided a much better forecast of subsequent behavior up to and through the invasion of Afghanistan).
-The formal presentation of the competing views in a session out at [CIA headquarters in] Langley also made clear that the enormous experience and expertise of the B-Team as a group were formidable.
+The formal presentation of the competing views in a session out at [CIA headquarters in] Langley also made clear that the enormous experience and expertise of the B-Team as a group were formidable."

 Team B's conclusions have faced criticism.
 They have been called "worst-case analysis", ignoring the "political, demographic, and economic rot" already eating away at the Soviet system.
 Wolfowitz reportedly had a central role in Team B, mostly focused on analyzing the role that medium-range missiles played in Soviet military strategy.

 In 1978, Wolfowitz was investigated by the FBI for providing intelligence to an Israeli government official while he was still an employee at ACDA.
 He was accused of handing over a classified document, via an AIPAC intermediary, which detailed the proposed sale of U.S. weapons to an Arab government.
-An inquiry was launched, but the probe was later dropped and Wolfowtiz was never charged.
+An inquiry was launched, but the probe was later dropped and Wolfowitz was never charged.

 Deputy Assistant Secretary of Defense for Regional Programs

 In 1977, during the Carter administration, Wolfowitz moved to the Pentagon.
 He was US Deputy Assistant Secretary of Defense for Regional Programs for the US Defense Department, under US Secretary of Defense Harold Brown.

 In 1980, Wolfowitz resigned from the Pentagon and became a visiting professor at the Paul H. Nitze School of Advanced International Studies (SAIS) at Johns Hopkins University.
-Shortly thereafter, he joined the Republican Party.
+Shortly after, he joined the Republican Party.
 According to The Washington Post: "He said it was not he who changed his political philosophy so much as the Democratic Party, which abandoned the hard-headed internationalism of Harry Truman, Kennedy and Jackson."